 Should the ESA be removed from the premises for any reason, the Owner is expected to fulfill all housing obligations for the remainder of the housing contract.

 If it is determined that the animal must be removed from College Housing and the student fails to comply with the stated timeframe, the College may have the animal removed to the nearest, appropriate animal shelter, at the Owner’s expense.
 Additionally, failure to comply with the order for removal may result in disciplinary action.

 Procedures for Requesting ESAs in NIACC Housing

-For those individuals who live in College Housing and have been approved to have an ESA live with them, registration of the animal is required with NIACC Disability Services.
-Registration is not available for visitors to campus.
+For those individuals who live in NIACC Housing and have been prescribed an ESA, formal request of the animal is required with NIACC Disability Services.
+An ESA accommodation is not available for visitors to campus.

-Documentation of a significant mental health disability and the associated need for an ESA should come from a mental health provider with whom an established provider-patient relationship exists and knows and understands the difficulties and can explain how the presence of the animal may help to alleviate one’s symptomology.
-The mental health provider must complete the Provider ESA Form as part of the documentation requirements.
+Documentation of a significant mental health disability and the associated need for an ESA should come from a healthcare provider with whom an established provider-patient relationship exists and knows and understands the difficulties and can explain how the presence of the animal may help to alleviate one’s symptomology.
+The mental health provider must complete the ESA Provider Form (or answer the same questions that the form contains).

 Note: The College is concerned about the growing number of questionable website services that offer to “certify” an ESA or to create an ESA letter for a set price, based on nothing more than for example, answers to an online survey.
 There is no formal recognized certification of ESAs and such letters will rarely provide the information necessary to support a request for accommodation, and are not viewed by NIACC as a reliable source of information.